cbu42/Tippy/README.md

-Tippy is a simple calculator app I built for CS 194A.
+Tippy is a simple calculator app I built for CS 194A under the instruction of Rahul Pandey.